colejarczyk/doc/api/analytics.rst

 Getting number of spent and transferred points
 ----------------------------------------------

-To retrieve a number of spent and transferred points you will need to call the ``/api/admin/analytics/points`` endpoint with the ``GET`` method.
+To retrieve a number of spent and transferred points you need to call the ``/api/admin/analytics/points`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^